PhenX/fluentmigrator/docs-website/basics/columns.md

 ### Performance Considerations
 - Use `Indexed()` for frequently queried columns
 - Avoid over-indexing - each index has maintenance overhead
-- Consider composite indexes for multi-column queries
+- Consider composite indexes for multi-column queries (see [Indexes](/basics/indexes.md))
 - Use appropriate string lengths to optimize storage and performance

 ### Cross-Database Compatibility
 - Test data types across all target database providers
 - Use `AsCustom()` with `IfDatabase()` for provider-specific types
-- Be aware of different NULL handling across providers
+- Be aware of different NULL handling across providers, especially with unique constraints
+- Consider maximum identifier lengths for different databases (30 for Oracle 12, etc)

 ## Column Operations